 - VAT %: the program automatically enters the VAT percentage associated with the VAT code you entered.
 If the amount is preceded by a "+/-" sign, it is a Reverse Charge operation.

 - VATExtraInfo: A code related to extra info about the VAT, to be used only in very exceptional cases.

 It is possible to enter a symbol to identify specific VAT cases.
 The program suggests options, corresponding to the VAT Codes that start with a colon ":".

-- %Eff.: the program automatically enters the VAT percentage referred to the net amount.
-This percentage is different from the normal percentage when this one is referred to the gross amount.
+- %Eff.: the program automatically enters the VAT percentage referred to the net amount (taxable amount).
+It is different from the percentage applied when the latter is calculated on the gross amount (balance rate).

 - Amount type: this is a code that indicates how the software considers the transaction amount:

 - 0 (or empty cell) with VAT/sales tax, the transaction amount is VAT included.